emberjs/rfcs/text/0986-unify-ember-and-glimmer.md

 ## How we teach this

+This RFC is for internal restructuring of our code, and nothing needs to be changed in the guides or learning materials.
+However, there will be some education needed for folks working within these repos -- in particular, around
 > What names and terminology work best for these concepts and why?
 How is this idea best presented?
 As a continuation of existing Ember patterns, or as a wholly new one?